goranzoranovic2910/archkata2024/README.md

 | 08    | Use Third party solution for Survey and Payment | There are good existing solutions for this problem so we can reuse and reduce costs.                 | Hard to customize and extend, but no maintenance and cost is low.                                                                                                                            | <a href="adr/adr08.md">ADR08</a> |

 ## Unified API

+As part of the Unified API design we have additionally added a substantial amount of lower level details, for example endpoints with descriptions.
+These are explained here in order to capture our current understanding of how we envision our system will communicate with external applications.
+The implementators will have all the freedom and power to change and fine tune this API as they deep dive into fleshing out the system.

 ### Candidate Endpoint